barbaracalderon/barbaracalderon/README.md

 I have a Bachelor's Degree in *Information Systems* from __Universidade Federal de Santa Catarina__ (UFSC), Brazil (2023).
 I'm a technology enthusiast with a special interest in __programming softwares__.
 I enjoy creating something out of nothing.

+#### In terms of projects, here are a few I've worked upon recently:

-My thesis was a pilot project on ["The Brazilian State Official Gazettes web Restful API"](https://github.com/barbaracalderon/dou-rest-api) in which I used the following techs: Python, Javascript, CSS, HTML, Flask, Flask Smorest, Flask Migrate, Flask JWT Extended, SQLAlchemy, Marshmallow, GUnicorn, Psycopg2, SQL, PostgreSQL, SQLite, Passlib, bash script, requirements file, deployment on Render and ElephantSQL.
+- My thesis was a pilot project on ["The Brazilian State Official Gazettes web Restful API"](https://github.com/barbaracalderon/dou-rest-api) in which I used the following techs: Python, Javascript, CSS, HTML, Flask, Flask Smorest, Flask Migrate, Flask JWT Extended, SQLAlchemy, Marshmallow, GUnicorn, Psycopg2, SQL, PostgreSQL, SQLite, Passlib, bash script, requirements file, deployment on Render and ElephantSQL.

-Another project you might find interesting is ["The 12 Barcodes API"](https://github.com/barbaracalderon/the-12-barcodes-api), a simple, user-friendly RESTful API that provides an easy and practical way to generate barcodes for your applications using HTTP POST requests.
+- Another project you might find interesting is ["The 12 Barcodes API"](https://github.com/barbaracalderon/the-12-barcodes-api), a simple, user-friendly RESTful API that provides an easy and practical way to generate barcodes for your applications using HTTP POST requests.
 If you are a browser user, you can generate them through [Swagger](https://the-12-barcodes-api.onrender.com/swagger-ui).
 This project was developed in the Flask ecosystem, adopts MVC architecture, and forgoes the traditional database.

-I also deployed recently a ["Simple Slot Machine Game"](https://github.com/barbaracalderon/simple-slot-machine-game) in order to practice Front-end skills using HTML5, CSS3 and pure Javascript.
+- I also deployed recently a ["Simple Slot Machine Game"](https://github.com/barbaracalderon/simple-slot-machine-game) in order to practice Front-end skills using HTML5, CSS3 and pure Javascript.
 It's hosted on Render and I used Flask and GUnicorn to do the backend work.
 Simple project but fun.

+- Last but not least, I've been delving into the Java ecosystem for backend development ([fmt-tutor-mate](https://github.com/barbaracalderon/fmt-tutor-mate), [fmt-library-manager](https://github.com/barbaracalderon/fmt-library-manager), [fmt-educational-catalog](https://github.com/barbaracalderon/fmt-educational-catalog)).
+My aim is to enhance my software skills, and I must say, I'm quite fond of Java.
+I've been developing Restful APIs using technologies such as Spring Boot, Spring Web, Spring Data JPA, Spring Security, Lombok, PostgreSQL, creating database schemas and more.
+Currently, these projects are created in Portuguese, my native language.

+#### More about me:

-I also have a passion for documentaries, *purpose-driven organizations*, black coffee, engaging book stories, *teamwork*, science fiction and suspense movies, pesto sauce, *Linux*, and the community experience.
+I have a passion for documentaries, *purpose-driven organizations*, black coffee, engaging book stories, *teamwork*, science fiction and suspense movies, pesto sauce, *Linux*, and the community experience.
 I am a software developer at **DBJus** (Information Technology Company focused on Data Intelligence in Judicial Processes), a part of the *Jive Investments* group, and I also work on a diversified number of autonomous projects on the side.

 ## 🔗 Contact Me